orontee/taranis/CONTRIBUTING.md

 Read the [Containerfile](./Containerfile) to fix potential missing dependencies.

-1. First, clone the source repository and populate the `SDK_6.8.0` directory with the PocketBook SDK:
+1. First, clone the source repository and run a script to populate the `SDK_6.8.0` directory with the PocketBook SDK:
    ```sh
    ./scripts/install_sdk.sh
    ```

-   This will

-2. Update SDK paths and generate cross compilation configuration (It will generate the file `crossfile_arm.ini` used to build):
+2. Run a script to update SDK paths and generate cross compilation configuration (It will generate the file `crossfile_arm.ini` used to build):
    ```sh
    ./scripts/generate_cross_compilation_conf.sh
    ```